42-AI/bootcamp_machine-learning/day02/ex06/ex06_interlude.md

 # Gradient Descent
-Now comes the fun part: gradient descent!
-The algorithm is not that different from the one in univariate linear regression.
-As you might have guessed, what will change is that the $j$ indice needs to run from $0$ to $n$ instead of just $0$ to $1$.
-So all you need is a more general algorithm, which can be expressed in pseudocode as the following:
+Now comes the fun part: _gradient descent_!
+The algorithm is not that different from the one used in univariate linear regression.
+As you might have guessed, what will change is that the $j$ indice needs to run from $0$ to $n$ instead of $0$ to $1$.
+So all you need is a more generic algorithm, which can be expressed in pseudocode as the following:
 $$
 \begin{matrix}
 \text{repeat until convergence} \hspace{1cm}\{\\